 Should First Time Buyers Be Buying New Build Homes?
 Conclusion

 With money saving benefits, time-saving benefits and an ability to personalise a house without undoing other people’s work first, there isn’t a reason why a first-time buyer shouldn’t be at least considering a new build home.

 Typically new build homes aren’t seen an option for many first time buyers, but they may be the perfect option to make your budget stretch further than it would with an older property.
 With the money saved on decoration, structural change and even potentially on the purchase price, you can squeeze more value out of every single penny!

-With Help to Buy ISA’s and the Lifetime ISA’s utilised on new build properties, there’s no financial penalty towards the purchase of a new build.
+With Help to Buy ISA’s and the Lifetime ISA’s utilised on new build properties, there’s no financial penalty towards purchasing a new build.

-The decisions you make when buying a home can affect yours and your family’s financial future, so making a carefully considered house purchase can dramatically improve your future wealth!
-Making money go further is never a bad thing when it comes to property!
+The decisions you make when buying a home can affect your and your family’s financial future, so making a carefully considered house purchase can dramatically improve your future wealth!
+But, of course, making money go further is never a bad thing regarding the property!